← All companies

 Capitalization

-Total fully-diluted shares950Mlow
+Total fully-diluted shares2,950Mlow

-Implied share price (latest primary)$121medium
+Implied share price (illustrative only)~$55low

 Primary equity type grantedISO/NSOhigh